Canadore College: Programs

 Following comments from North Bay City Councillor describing Canadore as a toxic workplace, Canadore president George Burton filed an ethics complaint.
 The investigation, in 2024, found no issue with the toxic workplace statement.
 Canadore had previously faced 2019 allegations from over 50 staff of being a toxic workplace.
 A subsequent third-party investigation was conducted in 2020 which Canadore refused to release publicly.
 Following Canadore's failure to release the report, and accounts of reprisal and psychological abuse, unions called for the suspension of Canadore administrators.

 Student life

 Sport and wellness

 Canadore athletes (Panthers) compete at the OCAA (Ontario Colleges Athletic Association) varsity level in men's and women's volleyball, and men's basketball.
 The men's and women's hockey and men's and women's indoor soccer teams are at the extramural level.

 Buildings and features

 Canadore shares its main campus facilities with Nipissing University.
-Canadore College has four campuses: Aviation Technology Campus, Commerce Court Campus, and the Education Centre (College Drive Campus) in North Bay, Ontario, and one campus in West Parry Sound, Ontario, and three campuses in the GTA (Scarborough, Mississauga and Brampton) – Canadore at Stanford.
+Canadore College has three campuses in North Bay, Ontario: Aviation Technology Campus, Commerce Court Campus, and the Education Centre (Main Campus/College Drive Campus).

+Canadore had a campus in Parry Sound, Ontario until 2026.